-- Gently press down on the Cutting Head Handle. - Supporting the head pull out the head latching pin (Step 1) allow the cutting head to rise to its upper position.(Step 2)
+- · Gently press down on the Cutting Head Handle. - Pull out the head latching pin (Step 1) allow the cutting head to rise to its upper position.
+(Step 2)

 Note: The cutting head will automatically rise to the upper position once it is released from the locked down position.